CarlKCarlK/range-set-blaze/docs/bench_r.md

 and later added

-* `roaring`, a "compressed bitset" library with over a millions Rust downloads and versions in many other language.
+* `roaring`, a "compressed bitset" library with over a millions Rust downloads and versions in many other languages.
 It stores u32 values in 65K chunks of 65K values.
 Each chunk is represented as either a vector of intergers, a vector of ranges, or a bitmap.

 The `range_map`, `Range-collections`, `range-set`, and `roaring` crates store disjoint ranges.
 I eliminated crates for overlapping ranges, a different data structure (`iset`, `theban_interval_tree`, and `unbounded-interval-tree`).